olcf/olcf-user-docs/systems/summit_user_guide.rst

 by contacting help@olcf.ornl.gov.
 If the reservation is granted, the reserved nodes will be blocked from general use for a given period of time.
 Only users that have been authorized to use the reservation can utilize those resources.
+To access the reservation, please add -U {reservation name} to bsub or job script.
 Since no other users can access the reserved resources, it is crucial that groups given reservations take care to ensure the utilization on those resources remains high.
 To prevent reserved resources from